MakeSchool-Tutorials/Makestagram-Swift-V3/P11-Keeping-Users-Logged-In/content.md

 We're using the `uid` and `username` keys to store each respective property of the user object.
 We'll later use `currentUser` to store our current user.

-If you try to build the app right now, the compiler with throw an error saying our using object doesn't conform to the `NSCoding` protocol.
+If you try to build the app right now, the compiler with throw an error saying our user object doesn't conform to the `NSCoding` protocol.
 This is because we need to implement `init?(coder:)` in our `User` class.
 This allows users to be decoded from data.
 Add the following alongside our other initializers:

 ```
 required init?(coder aDecoder: NSCoder) {